darshan276141/filter-syntax/README.md

-Filter-Syn: Smart Code Cleaner
+Filter-Syn: AI-Powered Code Cleaner

-Filter-Syn is a powerful VS Code extension designed to help you clean up your codebase by effortlessly identifying and filtering unused code snippets, variables, functions, and imports in your files.
-Keep your projects lean and maintainable with a single command.
+Filter-Syn is a powerful VS Code extension designed to help you clean up your codebase by effortlessly identifying and filtering unused code.
+It analyzes your JavaScript, TypeScript, and Python files to find unused imports, functions, variables, and classes, helping you keep your projects lean, readable, and maintainable.

-(Pro-tip: You can use a tool like LICEcap or ScreenToGif to record a short, simple GIF of the extension in action and replace the link above.)

-✨ Features
+Key Features

-    Identify Unused Variables & Functions: Scans your active file to detect declared variables and functions that are never used.

-    Clean Unused Imports: Automatically detects and removes unused import statements in languages like JavaScript, TypeScript, and Python.

-    Configurable Modes: Choose whether to highlight unused code for review or remove it directly to clean up the file instantly.

-    Quick & Efficient: Runs on-demand to avoid unnecessary background processing, ensuring a smooth coding experience.

-    Easy to Use: Integrates directly into the VS Code Command Palette for quick access.
+    Multi-Language Support: Analyzes JavaScript, TypeScript, and Python files.

+    Comprehensive Analysis: Detects unused imports, functions, variables, and classes.

+    Interactive UI Panel: Reviews all detected items in a clear UI panel and lets you choose which ones to remove.

+    Safe Undo: Made a mistake?
+A simple command lets you undo the last cleaning operation.

+    AI-Powered (Future): Built with a foundation to integrate AI suggestions for more complex refactoring tasks.

-🚀 Installation
+Installation

     Open Visual Studio Code.

-    Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X).
+    Go to the Extensions view (Ctrl+Shift+X).

     Search for Filter-Syn.

-    Click Install.
+    Click "Install".

-⚙️ How to Use
+How to Use

-Using Filter-Syn is simple and straightforward:

-    Open any file you want to clean up in VS Code.
+    Open a JavaScript, TypeScript, or Python file in the editor.

     Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P).

-    Type Filter-Syn: Filter Unused Code and press Enter.
+    Type Filter-Syn: Remove Unused Code and press Enter.

-    The extension will analyze the current file and either highlight or remove the unused code based on your configured settings.

-🔧 Extension Settings

-You can customize the behavior of Filter-Syn by modifying its settings in VS Code.
-Go to File > Preferences > Settings (Ctrl+, or Cmd+,), and search for filter-syn.

-    filter-syn.mode:

-        highlight (default): Marks unused code with a highlight.
-This is the safest option, allowing you to review before deleting.

-        remove: Directly removes the unused code from the file.
-Use with caution and ensure your code is under version control.

-    filter-syn.showNotificationOnComplete:

-        true (default): Shows a small notification in the bottom-right corner when the filtering process is complete.

-        false: Disables the completion notification.

-⚠️ Known Issues

-    Currently, the analysis is limited to the scope of a single file.
-It does not detect if a function exported from one file is used in another.

-    Complex dynamic code or metaprogramming might result in false positives.
-Always review changes before committing.

-Please report any bugs or suggest features on the GitHub Issues page.

-📄 Release Notes

-1.0.0

-    Initial release of Filter-Syn.

-    Core functionality to detect and filter unused variables, functions, and imports.

-    Added highlight and remove modes.
+    An analysis panel will open beside your editor.
+Uncheck any items you wish to keep.

+    Click the "Apply Selected" button to remove the checked items from your code.

+Configuration

+For the Python analysis to work correctly, the extension needs to know where your Python executable is located.

+Important for Python Users:
+If the extension has trouble analyzing Python files, you may need to set the path to your Python interpreter:

+    Open VS Code Settings (Ctrl + ,).

+    Search for filter-syn.pythonPath.

+    Enter the absolute path to your desired Python executable.

+Your Python environment must also have the libcst library installed.
+The extension will show a helpful error message if it's missing.
+You can install it by running pip install libcst in your terminal.
+Available Commands

+    Filter-Syn: Remove Unused Code

+        This command analyzes the active file and opens the selection panel for you to choose which code to remove.

+    Filter-Syn: Undo Last Filter

+        This command reverts the last "Remove Unused Code" operation you performed.

-🤝 Contributing
+Contributing

-Contributions are always welcome!
-If you'd like to help improve Filter-Syn, please feel free to fork the repository, make your changes, and submit a pull request.
+Contributions are welcome!
+If you have ideas for new features, find a bug, or want to improve the code, please feel free to open an issue or submit a pull request on the GitHub repository.

-Happy Coding!
+License

+This project is licensed under the MIT License.